Livingstone returns from injury in Punjab defeat

 Faf du Plessis scored 84 from 56 balls and Virat Kohli 59 from 47 to set up Bangalore's 174-4.

-The form of Du Plessis and Kohli has been crucial for Bangalore, with the pair topping the run-scoring charts.
+The form of Du Plessis and Kohli has been crucial for Bangalore, with the former leading the run-scoring charts and the latter in third.

 Former South Africa skipper Du Plessis has 343 runs at an average of 68.6, while India superstar Kohli has 279 at 55.8.